 ….I had that many people follow me on Twitter.

 For most of us there’s is a gap between how we see ourselves and how other people see us.
-I can’t help but think about those hopeful people who show up at X-Factor, believing they can win the show, when they can’t sing to save their lives
+Just think of those hopeful people that show up at X-Factor, believing they can win the show, when they can’t sing to save their lives

 Having a realistic idea about what your life is like now is the starting point for creating change.

 3 steps to close the gap between where you are to where you want to be.